volta-cli/rfcs/text/0000-global-packages.md

 ## `volta list`

 Since this change represents a significant update of the internal model for packages, it will require the output of `volta list` around packages to be redesigned.
 Specifically, packages will no longer be associated with a specific platform any more, so we should be able to simplify the output to only show the package version (and whether it is the default version or a project-local version).
+For advanced users / more verbose output, we can also show the specific version of Node used to install a specific package, in case there are issues with different Nodes within the same major bucket (though we also want to be very explicit about what that annotation means, to avoid confusion).

 ## Workflow Examples